 - Preparation and publication of the SPH Catalog

 - Publication of a variety of reports to SPH faculty and students as well as The University of Texas Health Science Center at Houston (UTHealth)

 - Management of the process for adjunct and cross-appointed faculty

 - Active involvement in the accreditation process

 - Management and implementation of the academic discipline policies and procedures

 - Assessment and evaluation of the school’ s curriculum, programs and teaching

 - Management of educational collaborations with internal and external institutions.

-In addition, the Associate Dean for Academic Affairs represents the interests of the school by serving on a variety of committees and working groups in The UT Health Science Center at Houston and in other schools and institutions.
+In addition, the Associate Dean for Academic Affairs represents the interests of the school by serving on a variety of committees and working groups at UTHealth and other schools and institutions.